marick/mockery_extras/how_mockery_works.md

    :"this is weird"
    ```

-2. But you can't hand that to `def` because it's a macro that converts its first
+2. But you can't hand such a atom to `def` because it's a macro that converts its first
    argument into a function name, and it doesn't accept atom notation.
 That is,
    the following doesn't work: